How emerging technologies are transforming the maritime industry

 Panamax Brokers in High Demand!

-Over the last few months, I have been inundated with calls and emails from broking houses who are in desperate need of experienced brokers, and specifically those specialising in Panamax and chemical tanker.
+Over the last few months, we at Spinnaker have been inundated with calls and emails from broking houses who are in desperate need of experienced brokers, specifically those specialising in the dry cargo panamax segment and chemical tankers.

-The Panamax market, has seen steady growth recently, as evidenced by the Baltic Dry Index, which reflects upward movements in global shipping rates.
-In 2024, strong grain demand, especially from regions like South America, has driven a spike in activity, leading to higher freight rates and increased demand for brokers who can facilitate these complex deals.
+The panamax market has broadly performed well recently (albeit described this week as lethargic!).
 Similarly, the chemical tanker market is on the rise, with sustained demand for petrochemical products boosting rates for tankers in this niche.
-With a shortage of supply, the potential rewards for brokers in this sector are huge.
+With a shortage of supply, the potential rewards for brokers in this sector look positive.

-Such is the employer optimism, I’ve got clients looking for entire teams of Panamax brokers in hubs such as Dubai, Hong Kong and Switzerland.
-Clients are looking to expand teams to locations they have not had teams in before – such as mainland China, Tokyo and Copenhagen.
+Such is employer optimism, I have clients looking for entire teams of panamax brokers in hubs such as Dubai, Hong Kong and Switzerland.
+Clients are looking to expand into locations they have not had teams in before – such as mainland China, Tokyo and Copenhagen.

-If you are a broker looking to move, or a broker waiting for your end-of-year bonus before you consider a move, then do contact me as we can discuss what options are available from January 2025 (which is just around the corner!)
+So, if you are a broker looking to move, or a broker waiting for your end-of-year bonus before you consider a move, please contact me to discuss the options available from January 2025 …just around the corner!

 Article written by Aaron Griggs, Recruitment Consultant